Noviel/webpack-features/README.md

 import { createBuildManager } from 'webpack-features';
 import createBabelRule from './rules/babel';
 import createCSSRule from './rules/css';
+import apps from './config.apps';

-export default function(env) {
+export default function({ BUILD_APPS, target, production, root }) {
+  const env = { target, production };
-  const buildManager = createBuildManager(env, {
+  const buildManager = createBuildManager({
+    BUILD_APPS,
+    target,
+    production,
+    root
+  }, {
     plugins: { HtmlWebpackPlugin }
   });

-  const preEntries = ['babel-polyfill'];

-  if (!env.production) {
-    // you can add development entries here (hot-reload, logging, e.t.c) preEntries.push(...getFakeDevEntriesReplaceThisIfYouCopyPast());
-  }

-  buildManager.addClientEntry({
-    name: 'app',
-    pre: preEntries,
-    entry: 'src/client/index.js',
-    htmlPluginProps: {
-      template: path.join(cwd, 'src/client/index.html'),
-      filename: 'index.html'
-    }
-  });

-  buildManager.addServerEntry({
-    name: 'server',
-    entry: 'src/server/index.js',
-  });
+  buildManager.addEntries(apps);

   return {
     plugins: buildManager.plugins(),
-    entry: buildManager.entries(),
+    entries: buildManager.entries(),
     rules: [createBabelRule(env), createCSSRule(env)]
   };
 }
 ```

-Work of the Build Manager depends on provided `env`.
-It must contain `target` and `production` fields.
-Build Manager won't include entries that are not meet the criteria.
-Common config is a good place for conditional entries for development or production builds.
-If you have a separated frontend and backend - you should use two Build Managers for the each case.
+Build Manager won't include entries that are not meet the criteria - it should be included in `BUILD_APPS` and have the same `target` as the one provided to the manager.

 ### Use created common config